 - 1. Baseline description of the sector from an EU perspective.
 This includes a basic description of the sector using economic indicators (such as number of firms, turnover, sales, value chain, SMEs), social indicators (e.g. employment, type of employment, labour conditions) and environmental indicators (energy use, waste, water etc.).
-Also a basic overview of the competitive position of the sector (competitiveness baseline) is given, which forms the basis for the competitiveness assessment; - Market access issues in the sector.
-Secondly, an inventory of the existing market access issues related to tariff and non-tariff barriers in trade in the sector between the EU and the US will be made (also using the SME survey to identify barriers that are particularly difficult for
+Also a basic overview of the competitive position of the sector (competitiveness baseline) is given, which forms the basis for the competitiveness assessment.
+In this part we look at both trade and investment issues; - Market access issues in the sector.
+Secondly, an inventory of the existing market access issues related to tariff and non-tariff barriers in trade in the sector between the EU and the US will be made.
+Using the results of the SME survey, attention will also be paid to the type of barriers that disproportionally affect the smallest companies.
+This results in an overview of the type of barriers and an estimation of whether they are going to be tackled (and how) in the TTIP:

-- SMEs).
-This results in an overview of the type of barriers and an estimation of whether they are going to be tackled (and how) in the TTIP; - 3.
-Global Value Chain (GVC) analysis.
-An optional element (depending on the aggregation of the sector definition, to be defined at the sector selection assessment) 28 of the sectoral analysis is the mapping of the EU sector in a GVC context.
+- 3. Global Value Chain (GVC) analysis.
+An optional element (depending on the aggregation of the sector definition, to be defined at the sector selection assessment) of the sectoral analysis is the mapping of the EU sector in a GVC context.
 The various activities performed within the value chain to produce a final product in the EU in a certain sector are analysed on the basis of the World Input-Output database.
 In this way, the origin of the 'sourcing' (the buying of intermediate inputs to produce a final product) in various stages in the value chain is identified, which makes clear how much US inputs, EU inputs and Rest of the World inputs are needed to produce an EU made final product in the sector.
 Understanding the 'strength' of the EU US intermediate input links (including services) also helps in understanding the impact of trade barriers in related sectors (indirectly linked); - 4.
 Impact Assessment.
 Using the inputs from the baseline (step 1) and from the trade barrier assessment (step 2), combined with additional input on the expected impacts from interviews, sector experts and consultations, the likely sustainability impact of the TTIP on the EU sector will be established.
 The sector-level impact results from the CEPR (2013) will be used as starting point and cross-checked with the impact analysis, based on Causal Chain Analysis (CCA).
 Secondly, the outcomes of the sustainability impact assessment will feed into together with the GVC analysis if conducted the competitiveness impacts assessment.
-Using CCA, the expected sustainability impacts and possibly GVC impacts from indirectly related industries will be cross-examined with the baseline competitive position in the sector to understand whether the TTIP will have any impact on the competitive position of the EU sector; - 5.
+Using CCA, the expected sustainability impacts and possibly GVC impacts from indirectly related industries will be cross-examined with the baseline competitive position in the sector to understand whether the TTIP will have any impact on the competitive position of the EU sector.
+In this step we will look at both trade and investment issues as well as at specific important regulatory issues: - 5.
 Synthesis and policy recommendations.
 The last step will provide a conclusion from the analysis and provide an overview of the possible trade-offs between the three sustainability indicators.
 A short comparison between the sustainability impacts (step 4) and the competitiveness impacts (step 5) will be drawn and policy recommendations formulated.